rdmolony/rdmolony.github.io/_posts/2023-11-09-struggling-to-do-reproducible-data-analytics-in-python.md

  - Docker
 ---

+{% capture tldr %}

-> TL;DR;  Learning how to do arithmetic in `pandas` wasn't hard.
+Learning how to do arithmetic in `pandas` wasn't hard.
 Glueing together a reproducible data pipeline was.
 My task wasn't rocket science, but combining `Python` tooling together felt like it.

+{% endcapture %}

+{% include tldr.html content=tldr %}

 Over 2020/21 I was at working at `Codema` on the `Dublin Region Energy Masterplan`.